-- Liquidity management in treasury through exposure to collective portfolios and issuers of Fixed Income instruments; these activities do not generate significant market risk, given their nature of low volatility and short duration assets. - Financial liabilities contracted in foreign currency and those tied to variable rate, which result in an exposure to exchange rate risk and fixed or variable interest rate.
+- Liquidity management in the treasury through exposure to collective portfolios and issuers of fixed income instruments; these activities do not generate significant market risk, due to their low volatility and short duration. - Financial liabilities contracted in foreign currency and those tied to variable rate, which result in an exposure to exchange rate risk and fixed or variable interest rate.
 Currently all foreign currency debt principals are covered. - Operations with financial derivative instruments structured as hedging mechanisms for financial liabilities that comprise the obligations of the Company.